Craig Roberts

 Katy Treharne

-Classical and Musical Theatre Soprano Katy studyied at the Royal Welsh College of Music and Drama with Suzanne Murphy and vocal coach Jeffery Howard.
+Classical and Musical Theatre Soprano Katy studied at the Royal Welsh College of Music and Drama, Cardiff.
 A member of Serendipity Choir and a scholarship member of the National Chorus of Wales, Katy hit the headlines in February 2009 when she stepped in, at incredibly short notice, to replace Connie Fisher at the BBC National Orchestra of Wales' 'Songs From the Shows' concert in St David's Hall, performing with the national orchestra, under David Charles Abell, and BBC Last Choir Standing sensation 'Only Men Aloud!'

 Following the tremendous success of her performance, Katy was then engaged, in May of that year, to appear alongside leading West End star John Owen Jones, following in the footsteps of Katherine Jenkins, Rebecca Evans and Shan Cothi, as a main artist of the annual Rhondda Fach Gala Concert.